GrinonBarrett/Taksidos/Core Rules/7=Advancement/Knacks.md

 **Guarding**, 2 items
 Anytime you block with a shield and the triggering attack is a critical failure, it does not count against your reaction for the round.

+**Hack and Slash**, 1 item
+If you inflict a critical hit with your cleave and are not prone or vulnerable, you may choose to become prone and vulnerable until the end of the round.
+If you do, it does not count against your reaction for the round.

 **Hiding**, 1 item
 When attempting to use stealth, if you are not moving more than 1 foot, you may roll a d4 and it to your visual stealth.
 Furthermore, while hiding this way, you may spend a whole round to reroll that d4 and take the new result.